 Baking powder can fast acting, slow acting, or both.
 Slow acting baking powders work with the heat of the oven to provide a late rise to the dough.
 Fast acting baking powders work at room temperature and become effective immediately upon addition to the wet batter on the countertop.

 Most commercial baking powders are double acting.
 This means that they work both on the counter and in the oven providing an extra measure of reliability and consistency to the final product.
 The problem with the double acting baking powders is that they usually contain aluminum in the form of sodium aluminum sulfate or sodium aluminum phosphate.
 Slow acting baking powders have the same problem unless the acid salt used is sodium acid pyrophosphate.

-Fast acting, low temperature baking powders contain just monocalcium phosphate (cream of tartar), potassium bicarbonate or sodium bicarbonate (baking soda) and starch and are typically the choice of health conscious cooks trying to avoid aluminum in all its forms.
+Fast acting, low temperature baking powders contain just monocalcium phosphate, cream of tartar, potassium bicarbonate or sodium bicarbonate (baking soda) and starch.
+This is typically the choice of health conscious cooks trying to avoid aluminum in all its forms.

 Aluminum consumption has been linked with the development of Alzheimer’s Disease.
 Use of aluminum based acid salts to leaven the dough can also sometimes give a slightly metallic taste to the final product.

 Choosing an “aluminum free” baking powder does not eliminate all health risk as is commonly thought.

 Starch is typically added to these fast acting, aluminum free powders to keep the baking powder from clumping over time.
 Corn starch is the starch of choice which unless organic, is most likely derived from genetically modified corn.

 I did a survey of baking powders at my local healthfood stores recently and did not find one brand that used organic corn starch.
 I did find one that used potato starch.
 But, if one is on a low carb diet, this baking powder is not a great choice either.